Everest Base Camp Trekking cost and Itinerary

 Responsible Trekking Guidelines:

 • Do not disturb wildlife: You’ll be trekking through areas home to animals like the Himalayan tahr, musk deer, and even the elusive snow leopard.
-Keep a safe distance, and don’t try to feed or approach them.
+Maintain a safe distance and refrain from trying to feed or approach them.

 • Respect the Yeti’s privacy!
 Okay, we’re joking (kind of).
 While the legend of the Yeti is famous in this part of the world, remember that you’re a guest in a fragile ecosystem, so respect every living creature.

-• Tread lightly: To avoid damaging the environment, stick to the established trekking paths and always pack out what you pack.
+• Tread lightly: To avoid damaging the environment, stick to established trekking paths and always pack out what you pack in.

 • Respect local customs: The Everest region is home to deeply spiritual Sherpa communities.
 Always ask before taking photos, dress modestly, and show respect when visiting monasteries and religious sites.